Competence development

 As an extracurricular activity I have taken the facilities role within the Bar.Management of s.v.i.d Lucid.
 During this time, I gained hands-on experience with operational systems and resource management.
 This role has sharpened my system thinking and problem-solving skills.
 I also collaborated closely with several stakeholders such as suppliers, developing strong communication skills.

 Something I am very proud of has been my collaboration with Bose Professional.
-Through a course I came into contact with them and did a project for them.
+Through the course “Sounds good!”, I came into contact with them and did a project for them.
 Apparently, they liked my work as I got invited to the opening of their new Amsterdam EMEA region headquarters.
 A few months later I attended several trainings, meant for their partners, about their product portfolio and controlspace basics including the new cloud and accelerator platforms.
 This experience deepened my understanding of how large companies innovate, build partner ecosystems, and bring new technologies to market.
 All essential lessons in business and entrepreneurship.

 I feel like I have truly developed myself within this expertise area.
 However, there is of course always room for improvement.
 Looking ahead, I hope to more actively incorporate my business & entrepreneurship knowledge into my design process combining my creativity and marketing knowledge.